AFTER SCHOOL IS A LITTLE-KNOWN PROGRAM

 “At-Risk” in this context refers to the challenge of meeting nutritional needs when kids are away from school or home.

-Only 9 percent of At-Risk after-school meals are provided to eligible youth.
+Pre-pandemic, only 9 percent of At-Risk after-school meals are provided to eligible youth.

 Schools and other organizations that host children and youth programs are eligible to receive federal reimbursements for meals and snacks based on certain criteria.
 The Minnesota Department of Education (MDE). administers the program.